DHbas/CustomERC20Token/README.md

 3. Burning Tokens: Any token holder can burn their own tokens using the `burn` function.
 This function allows you to reduce the total supply by specifying the number of tokens to burn.

-4. Transferring Tokens: You can transfer tokens between addresses using the `transfer` and `transferFrom` functions.
+4. Transferring Tokens: You can transfer tokens between addresses using the `transfer` function.
 The `transfer` function allows you to send tokens directly from your address to another address.
-The `transferFrom` function allows you to send tokens on behalf of someone else if you have been given permission.

 ## Help